autotelico/rps/README.md

 # rps

-A classic rock paper scissors game in JavaScript.
+A TypeScript-based classic rock paper scissors game in JavaScript.